James-Byrne/tp_rails_realex_example/README.md

 end
 ```

-### Unit Testing with TestingPays
+### Unit Testing with Testing Pays

-TestingPays makes testing many types of responses easy.
+Testing Pays makes testing many types of responses easy.
 In order to get a particular response simply pass in the associated response mapping, which is based on the cent part of the amount field:

 ```ruby
 amount: X.10  # => insufficient funds